radio3-network/BluemchenOS/app-template.md

 These apps are NOT limited to launch an executable with a binary file.
 Apps can launch scripts or any other formats supported by the operating system.
 See the details on the related sections below such as the config.json file.

+English is used as the base language for documentation and source code.
+Translations for apps into other languages is possible throught the configuration file.

 ### Hardware considerations
 Apps are expected to be stored inside removable storage cards like MicroSD and similar.